 - Preach and teach from the pulpit and in Bible study classes about the value of God-created life and the tragedy of teen suicide.
 Note: National Children’s Mental Health Awareness Day will be observed on Sunday, May 7, 2023.

-- Begin a proactive suicidal prevention program in your church.
+- Begin a proactive suicide prevention program in your church.

 - Build strong children and youth programs that create safe and welcoming environments for the church’s young people to meet, learn, fellowship and talk about their struggles.
 Pray with and for your young people.